cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

    an integral value (choice 2 of the second bullet).
 4. Apart from finite and infinite numbers, {{IEEE754}} floating point values include NaN (not a number) values {{-numbers}}.
-   In CDE, there is no special handling of NaN values, except that the preferred serialization rules also apply to NaNs (with zero or non-zero payloads), using the canonical encoding of NaNs as defined in Section 6.2.1 of {{IEEE754}}.
+   In CDE, there is no special handling of NaN values, except a clarification that the
+   Preferred Serialization rules also apply to NaNs (with zero or non-zero payloads), using the canonical encoding of NaNs as defined in Section 6.2.1 of {{IEEE754}}.
    Specifically, this means that shorter forms of encodings for a NaN